EndlessMonkeyProyect/relational-geometry-Model/README.md

 # Relational Geometry - A Model of Reality

-This repository is the curated public map of the Relational Geometry model by Luis Diego Mata Sánchez.
+This repository is the curated public map of the Relational Geometry model.
 It keeps the same research artifacts, but organizes them as a readable path: intuition first, foundations second, falsifiable claims third, computational work fourth, and provenance in the archive.